 Take a Weekend Trip to Historic Santa Marta

 Families shouldn’t miss the chance to see Santa Marta.
 Located north of Cartagena, this gorgeous city is four hours away.
 You can get here by car or bus through the Cartagena bus station.
-Though it may not be feasible on a short vacation, it’s definitely worth it for a long weekend!
+Though it may not be feasible on a short vacation, it’s worth it for a long weekend!
 Known for its busy port, this historic town was the first Spanish settlement in Colombia.

 Learn more about the revolutionary Simon Bolivar at the Quinta De San Pedro Alejandrino, the 17th-century hacienda where he died.
 It’s located in Santa Marta’s tourist district, featuring exhibits with cool artifacts such as swords, military costumes, and more.
 Your little ones may also like a visit to Santa Marta’s Gold Museum (Museo del Oro Tairona), which showcases ancient Colombian jewelry.
 If you want to skip the historical sights and spend time in the sun, head to Tayrona National Park or Playa Cristal.